 If painting, sculpting, drawing, scrapbooking or photography are hobbies of yours, you’ve been unknowingly promoting positive health while you create.
-There are more benefits of arts of crafts than just enjoyment, ranging from enhancing self-esteem and increasing brain productivity to even lessening the effects of serious health conditions.
-Here are just six reasons you should try taking up arts and craft.
+There are more benefits of arts and crafts than just enjoyment, ranging from enhancing self-esteem and increasing brain productivity, to even lessening the effects of serious health conditions.

 Seeing the finished work of your creative venture provides a burst of self-esteem that brightens the mood by increasing the neurotransmitter dopamine.
 Known as the feel-good molecule, dopamine reduces feelings of depression and generates confidence.
 Creative endeavours have the ability to instil a sense of achievement in the creator, which naturally promotes happiness.

 Don’t let your lack of self-worth hold you back: 10 steps to boost your confidence.

 Learning about art and engaging in art has the ability to change the way you think and feel.
 A neurobiologist at University College London found that even just looking at art can provide enjoyment and increase critical thinking skills.
 Professor Semir Zeki discovered that people who view or create art are more tolerant of other people and also show more empathy.

 Improves quality of life for those with illness

 ‘The Connection Between Art, Healing and Public Health’ also found that people with debilitating illnesses such as dementia and Alzheimer’s showed “improved medical outcomes” after creating art.
 The creative process lessened psychiatric symptoms and enhanced patients’ pleasure and social behaviour.
 Physician Dr Arnold Bresky, who uses art therapy to treat Alzheimer’s patients, says his patient’s memories have improved by 70% since engaging with art.